CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

    ![ws name.](media/2avd92.png)

-1. You can see that both session hosts have one Active sessions each.
+1. You can see that both session hosts have one Active session each.

    ![ws name.](media/2avd101.png)

-   >**Note:** This shows how users are distributed among different session hosts under *Breadth-first load balancing method*.
+   >**Note:** This shows how users are distributed among different session hosts, under *Breadth-first load balancing method*.
 The breadth-first method first queries session hosts that allow new connections.
 The method then selects a session host randomly from half the set of session hosts with the least number of sessions.
    >
    >Please follow [Breadth-first Load-Balancing Method](https://docs.microsoft.com/en-us/azure/virtual-desktop/host-pool-load-balancing#breadth-first-load-balancing-method) to learn more about it.

 1. Open **AVD-HP01-SH-0** session host and click on **Users**, there you can see the user logged in to that session host.
-Now select the user and click on the **Log off users** button and select **OK** to the prompt asking *This will logoff selected users from session host AVD-HP01-SH-0*.
+Now select the user **(1)** and click on the **Log off users (2)** button and select **OK (3)** to the prompt asking *This will logoff selected users from session host AVD-HP01-SH-0*.

    ![ws name.](media/2avd99.png)

-1. Navigate back to *Session hosts* and open **AVD-HP01-SH-1** session host, click on **Users** and you can see the user logged in to that session host.
-Now select the user and click on the **Log off users** button and select **OK** to the prompt asking *This will logoff selected users from session host AVD-HP01-SH-1*.
+1. Navigate back to *Session hosts* and open **AVD-HP01-SH-1** session host, click on **Users (1)** and you can see the user logged in to that session host.
+Now select the user and click on the **Log off users (2)** button and select **OK (3)** to the prompt asking *This will logoff selected users from session host AVD-HP01-SH-1*.

    ![ws name.](media/2avd100.png)